Cholera is an infection spread mainly through food and water that can cause acute watery diarrhoea.

 The disease is found throughout the world particularly in countries where sanitation is poor, particularly parts of Africa, India and South East Asia.
+The risk of disease for most travellers is low.

 The incubation period can be 12 hours up to 5 days after exposure.